New Zealand/Singapore. 2007.

 The theme of tattooing has had some fascination in horror and genre cinema before.
 There has been the odd idea of the animate tattoo used occasionally as a gimmick in films like Ninja Scroll (1993) and Elektra (2005).
-There have been horror treatments such as The X Files episode Never Again (1997), which had Rodney Rowland possessed and driven to kill by a tattoo of Betty Boop, and the subsequent Canadian film Comforting Skin (2011).
+There have been horror treatments such as The X Files episode Never Again (1997), which had Rodney Rowland possessed and driven to kill by a tattoo of Betty Boop, and a similar plot in the subsequent Canadian film Comforting Skin (2011).
 There was also the uniqueness of the narrative frame in The Illustrated Man (1969) where Rod Steiger’s tattoos come to life to tell stories.
-There have been a number of films dealing with the dark fascination surrounding tattoos such as the erotic psycho-thriller Tattoo (1981) and the German Tattoo (2002) about the killing of people for their tattoos.
+There have been a number of films dealing with the dark fascination surrounding tattoos such as the erotic psycho-thriller Tattoo (1981), the German Tattoo (2002) about the killing of people for their tattoos and Perfect Skin (2018) where a woman is imprisoned and her skin used as a canvas by a tattoo artist.
 Serial killers have also been depicted as tattooed to suggest perverse threat in films like Strangeland (1998) and Red Dragon (2002).

 That said, The Tattooist emerges as surely the tamest film to ever venture into the subject of tattooing.
 Peter Burger’s direction is almost completely lacking in any atmosphere or suspense.
 Any other director in the horror genre would have lowered the lighting levels and aimed to create a brooding mood surrounding Jason Behr as he sets out on his quest.
 Almost every horror film will foreshadow its threat in some way – but until the death of the kid in the pool halfway through, there is never a suggestion of any horror element to the film.
 The most The Tattooist comes towards doing so is about half-a-dozen shots where we think we see shadows or reflections flitting about – and I defy a single person in any audience to emerge having been made to jump by any of these.